MicrosoftDocs/dynamics-365-project-operations/articles/revenue-recognition/Revenuerecogntionforcontractlines.md

 <img width="468" alt="Dataversecontractlines" src="https://user-images.githubusercontent.com/103096040/224676822-2d80b4b6-b986-452a-940b-65622f1b915d.png">

 The following screen displays the **Fixed price revenue estimate projects** in **Dynamics 365 for finance** for each contract line.
-For each contract line as per the screenshot above, there is one **Fixed price revenue estimate project** created in Dynamics 365 for Finance.
+For each contract line as per the screenshot above, there's one **Fixed price revenue estimate project** created in Dynamics 365 for Finance.
 <img width="468" alt="FinanceRevRecProjects" src="https://user-images.githubusercontent.com/103096040/224676931-42e65714-cccb-448f-9b68-8dd9db30788b.png">

 The following screen displays the **Revenue project** for implementation phase.
 Select the **Default project** and **Project cost and revenue profile.**